andfaulkner/mad-utils/README.md

 Returns '' if no paths in url.

 Sets 'strict mode' to true by default, meaning trailing slashes aren't ignored.
-*   if one is present, return value becomes ''.
+*   If one is present, return value becomes ''.

 If first param is null or undefined, uses the current page's URL as the url value.